VAT on drinks UK: Coffee, tea and the taxman’s decree

 10. Seek professional advice if you find yourself in a VAT quandary

-Remember sometimes it’s easier said than done to keep accurate records when it comes to something as fiddly as VAT on drinks.
+Remember – when it comes to something as fiddly as VAT on drinks, keeping accurate records is sometimes easier said than done.
 Using up-to-date software and having watertight processes can help you keep up with tax regulations.

 Speaking of which…